ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 >
 > Other than [competitor alternatives]
 >
-> is [productname] [differentiation of the product].
+> is [productname] a [differentiation of the product].

-To go even one step further and anchor the vision within your business model, the [Business Model Canvas][Osterwalder and Pigneur] by Alexander Osterwalder and Yves Pigneur may be of use.
+To go even one step further and anchor the vision within your business model, the [Business Model Canvas][businessmodelcanvas] by Alexander Osterwalder and Yves Pigneur may be of use.

-> It is one of the Product Owners obligations to prepare a convincing product vision.
+> It is one of the Product Owners obligations to prepare a convincing Product Vision.

-The architect has an interest in the vision, too.
+The architect has an interest in the Product Vision, too.
 Often architectural goals are bound to the product vision.
 These often non-functional goals may be explicit or implicit, but they are by definition of strategic nature.
 To identify and make them explicit is in the responsibility of the architect.

 In addition to the business goals that are given by the Product Owner, the architect has to identify the relevant stakeholders and find the architectural goals by deriving them from the business goals.
 But keep in mind, the architect does not invent the architectural goals - she only makes them visible by deriving them from the business goals.